demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_check_file_existence_README.md

-Initiates a new endpoint script execution to check if the file exists and retrieve the results.
+Initiates a new endpoint script execution to check if the file exists and retrieves the results.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Cortex XDR - Check Action Status
+Cortex XDR - Check Action Status

 ### Integrations
-* CortexXDRIR
+CortexXDRIR

 ### Scripts
 This playbook does not use any scripts.